u-boot/u-boot/tools/buildman/buildman.rst

 fail on which commits, and which errors come up.
 It aims to make full use of multi-processor machines.

-A key feature of buildman is its output summary, which allows warnings, errors or image size increases in a particular commit or board to be quickly identified and the offending commit pinpointed.
+A key feature of Buildman is its output summary, which allows warnings, errors or image size increases in a particular commit or board to be quickly identified and the offending commit pinpointed.
 This can be a big help for anyone working with >10 patches at a time.